Home energy savings - Insulation, heating, electricity, water

 • minimal maintenance required

-• both are best used with underfloor heating but a radiator system will work well provided high output modern radiators are fitted and correctly sized.
-The heating fluid will only be heated to around 40-45°C by a heat pump system as opposed to a fossil fuel system which heats the fluid up to 55/60°C
+• Both (air and ground source) can be used with underfloor heating and a radiator system will work well provided high output modern radiators are fitted and correctly sized.
+The heating fluid will only be heated to around 40-45°C by a heat pump system as opposed to a fossil fuel system which heats the fluid up to 55-60°C although some heat pumps have the capability to supply the outflow at a higher temperature.

-The benefits of ground source heat pumps are similar although the installation costs are usually greater (due to the ground works required) but ground source heat pumps are more energy efficient.
+The benefits of ground source heat pumps are similar although the installation costs are usually greater (due to the ground works required) but ground source heat pumps are generally more energy efficient in terms of life cycle costs.

 Any existing loft insulation must be 100mm (4’’) or less to qualify for ECO funding.

-Energy collective bargaining scheme Ryedale District Council use an online auction (an annual process through a web platform ichoosr).
-It is possible to register by phone for the scheme with ichoosr direct on 0800 048 8285 The date for entering the scheme has closed for 2020 but there are usually three auctions a year and registration for the auctions is required but simple to do.
-The scheme is designed to reduce your energy cost but not necessarily the carbon footprint as it is based on price alone although the scheme says they are using only green suppliers this year (2020).
-This may well change so you will need to check to see who the winning supplier is before accepting any offer. https://www.ryedale.gov.uk/living-here/housing/white-rose-home-improvement-agency/choices4energy-collective-energy-switching.html
+Energy collective bargaining scheme North Yorkshire Council use an online auction for ‘the big community switch’.
+It is possible to register by phone for the scheme with ichoosr direct.
+Check the date for entering the scheme from the link above if there is the opportunity to join the scheme it is with no obligation to accept the final offer.
+Registration for the scheme is required but simple to do.
+The scheme is designed to reduce your energy cost but not necessarily the carbon footprint as it is based on price alone.
+This may well change so you will need to check to see who the winning supplier is before accepting any offer.

-If you haven’t got low energy bulbs fitted you should change to them immediately to save money.
-They use less than 20% of the power of what we used to call standard lightbulbs and their carbon footprint is less than 17.5% of the standard light bulb.
+For example if you haven’t got low energy bulbs fitted you should change to them immediately to save money.
+They use less than 20% of the power of what we used to call standard light bulbs and their carbon footprint is less than 17.5% of the standard light bulb.
 Just have a look at the table on the Carbon footprint site.

 Just by making minor changes such as hanging out your washing instead of using the tumble dryer will save you pounds.
 You could choose to put your appliances on a lower temperature setting with usually no reduction in the quality of the cleaning of your clothes/dishes etc